 How to show you have the right to substitution as a contractor

-With IR35 reforms rolling out into the private sector come April 2021, now is the time for you to look at your contracts and working practices to ensure you won’t be unfairly caught inside the legislation.
+With the IR35 reforms here, now is the time for you to look at your contracts and working practices to ensure you won’t be unfairly caught inside the legislation.

 What is Personal Service?